ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authorization/security-clearance-and-permissions.markdown

 {PANEL:User}

-A `User` client certificate has a list of databases it is allowed to access.
-In addition, the access level to each database can be either `Database Admin` or `read/write`.
-A `User` certificate cannot perform any admin operations at the cluster level.
+A client certificate with a `User` security clearance cannot perform any admin operations at the cluster level.
+Unlike the other clearance levels, a `User` client certificate can grant different access levels to different databases.
+These access levels are, from highest to lowest:

+* **Admin**
+* **Read/Write**
+* **Read Only**
+If no access level is defined for a particular database, the certificate doesn't grant access to that database at all.

+### `Admin`

-The following operations are allowed for `User` certificates with `Database Admin` access level and not allowed for `User` certificates with `read/write` access level:
+The following operations are permitted at the `Admin` access level but not for `Read/Write` or `Read Only`:

 - Operations on indexes (put, delete, start, stop, enable and disable)
 - Solve replication conflicts